Anton94/Median-Holder/README.md

 Space complexity is `0(N)`

 (`N` is the count of inserted numbers)

+Note that in `Debug` there are going to be slow invariant asserts.

 # Building
 For build system, I am using CMake.